5afe/cpk-compound-tutorial/TUTORIAL.md

 }
 ```

-Notice that in daiLocked we use the address of a proxy, proxy contract will be deployed when you first initiate the transaction with it, but the address is still available by accessing `address` property of the CPK instance.
+Notice that in `daiLocked` we use the address of a proxy, because in the result proxy will hold the locked funds.
+Proxy contract will be deployed when you first initiate the transaction with it, but the address is available by accessing `address` property of the CPK instance even when it's not deployed yet.